Goldsmiths Student Village FAQs

 Who is responsible for cleaning?

-You will be expected to clean your bedroom and the communal areas of your flat.
+You will be expected to clean your bedroom or studio, and, if you live with others, you will be jointly responsible for the cleaning of the communal areas of your flat.
 We would suggest you create a cleaning rota with your flatmates when you arrive.

-Housekeeping operates across all three sites and are responsible for ensuring public communal areas are clean.
-Fortnightly kitchen inspections are carried out by CLV management.
+Housekeeping operates across all three sites and is responsible for ensuring public communal areas are clean.
+Fortnightly kitchen inspections are carried out by Campus Living Villages management.

 What can I do if I lose my fob?